pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/1_singly_linkedlist/0_note.md

 ### When not to use
 - accessing an element in the list requires traversing the list from the HEAD until the desired element is reached, which can be time-consuming for large lists.

+### real-world cases where a singly linked list is better than an array (short):

+1. Music / video playlist (next track only)

+    - Easy to insert/remove songs without shifting elements
+    - Only need to move forward (current → next)

+2. Browser history (forward navigation)
+    - Each page points to the next visited page
+    - No need for random access, just sequential traversal

+3. Job queue / task scheduling (FIFO)

+    - Fast insert at tail, fast remove from head
+    - No costly resizing or shifting like arrays

+Key idea:
+    - Use a singly linked list when data changes often and access is sequential, not random.

 ### vs Arrays
 - Arrays are indexed in order
     - LinkedList is not indexed